 There is no best rule, but there is a rule about which one suits you best.
 You should feel relaxed when you hold the racket in your hand and, at the same time, be able to keep it firmly.

 Who should choose the penhold handle?

-A penhold handle is a type of short handle for those players who prefer a penholder grip.
-It is a simple design where the user holds the paddle similar to the pen.
+A penhold handle is a type of short handle for those players who prefer a penholder grip for their paddles.
+It is a simple design where the user holds the paddle, similar to the pen.

-This design is popular amongst table tennis players from Hong Kong or China like Ma Lin.
+This design is popular amongst Hong Kong or China table tennis players like Ma Lin.
 The penhold handle also comes with the variation known as the Chinese penhold grip.

 A penhold handle grip allows you to maintain the wrist in a flexible position with extra spin.

-This handle will enable you to keep the paddle close over the table.
-However, make sure this handle grip makes it difficult to perform backhand spin.
-With this type of handle, you have a better feeling when blocking the ball and changing sides from forehand to backhand and vice versa.
+This handle will enable you to keep the paddle close to the table.
+However, ensuring this handle grip makes it difficult to perform backhand spin.
+With this type of handle, you feel better when blocking the ball and changing sides from forehand to backhand and vice versa.

 However, time has shown that many Chinese players also perform topspins on both sides of the racket with a penhold style of play.

 Who should you choose for a flared handle?

 Flared handles are a little longer than penhold handles, making them suitable for beginners.
 It allows the paddle to stay in place within your hand.
 This is a standard handle you can find at a reasonable price.